comp-hci-lab/BDSI_2022_ML/README.md

 For this project, you will use Armis2 services for storing and working with your data.
 First, clone the git repository here:
 `/home/uniqname`

-The data can be read accessed from here:
-`/scratch/bdsi_root/bdsi1/shared_data/`

-Finally, any data you want to record can be saved here:
+Finally, any data you want towork with can be saved here:
 `/scratch/bdsi_root/bdsi1/uniqname`